DallanQ/race_for_the_galaxy/Manual.md

 #### Draw On Produced Windfall (page 11)

-> Image of a brown card in a light shade of black circle and a hand holding a card with 1 inside
+> Image of a brown card in a light shade of black circle and a hand holding a card with 1 inside.

 Draw 1 card after producing a good on this world ( icon of a light shade of black circle ).